 Sequoia and Kings Canyon National Parks are administered jointly along with Sequoia National Forest, which is located south of the parks, and Giant Sequoia National Monument, which includes two areas west of them.
 For simplicity, this guide refers to them all as "Sequoia" in the descriptions below.

 Best Time to Visit Sequoia National Park

-In winter, visitors may find the giant sequoias covered in snow like over-sized Christmas trees, but if you go in the winter, you'll miss some of the park's most spectacular scenery.
+In spring and summer, you'll see showy wildflower blooms at Sequoia, and the waterfalls in the park are at their peak in summer.
+In fall, you'll find colorful foliage along the river in Kings Canyon.
+In winter, visitors may find the giant sequoias covered in snow like over-sized Christmas trees, but you'll miss some of the park's most spectacular scenery this season.
 Not only is Crystal Cave closed each winter, but from mid-November through mid-May, the road that takes you on a dramatic drive through Kings Canyon down to the Kings River is also closed.